actions4git/add-commit-push/README.md

   `false`.

 - **`commit-author`:** A `Name Here <emailhere@example.org>` AiO author name & email string.
-This is a shortcut alternative to the independent `commit-author-name` and `commit-author-email` options that are also available.
-This defaults to the current `github.actor`.
+This is a shortcut alternative to the independant 'commit-author-name' and `commit-author-email` options that are also available.
+This defaults to <b>@github-actions\[bot\]</b>.
+You can set this to the special value `github-actions` to use the <b>@github-actions\[bot\]</b>
+  user as the author, or the special `me` value to use the current `github.actor` user as the author.
 Note that this is different from the `commit-committer`.
-[The author of a commit is who wrote the thing, and the committer is who committed it to Git.]
+The author of a commit is who wrote the thing and the committer is who committed it to Git.
 It's recommended to leave this as the default.

 - **`commit-author-name`:** The name of the author to associate with the commit.
   Should be left unspecified if `commit-author` is specified.